Federal judiciary of the United States: History

 The Articles of Confederation provided a clear basis for the initial establishment of United States of America judicial authority by Congress prior to the Constitution.
 This authority, enumerated by Article IX, allowed for the establishment of United States jurisdiction in the trial of piracies and felonies committed on the high seas, final appeals from state court decisions in all cases of captures of enemy ships, last resort for resolution of disputes between two or more states (including disputes over borders and jurisdiction), and final determination of controversies between private parties arising from conflicting land grants issued by two or more states prior to settlement of which state actually has jurisdiction over the territory.
-The Court of Appeals in Cases of Capture was the first United States Court established by the United States.
+The Court of Appeals in Cases of Capture was the first United States court established by the United States.
 Additional United States courts were established to adjudicate border disputes between the states of Connecticut and Pennsylvania, New York and Massachusetts, Georgia and South Carolina.
-Lastly, a United States court was established for the Northwest Territory.
+A United States court was also established for the Northwest Territory.

 When the Constitution came into force in 1789, Congress gained the authority to establish the federal judicial system as a whole.
 Only the Supreme Court was established by the Constitution itself.
 The Judiciary Act of 1789 created the first inferior (i.e., lower) federal courts established pursuant to the Constitution and provided for the first Article III judges.

 Virtually all U.S. law schools offer an elective course that focuses specifically on the powers and limitations of U.S. federal courts, with coverage of topics such as justiciability, abstention doctrines, the abrogation doctrine, and habeas corpus.